The-Slingshot-Factory/kiln/README.md

 **A studio for creating reinforcement learning environments with high-fidelity simulation.**

-Kiln provides an intuitive interface to design, prototype, and iterate on RL environments—all backed by performant OpenGL rendering for real-time visualization.
+Kiln provides an intuitive interface to design, prototype, and iterate on RL environments.

 ---